Opticcss/Opticcss.github.io/_posts/2021-07-22-Few-shot Learning (FSL) for Semantic Segmentation (SS).md

 ![[OPTSxa6b3]_CANet_Model](/assets/images/[OPTSxa6b3]_CANet_Model.svg)

-​	The whole network can handle both the $K$-Shot problem and the $1$-Shot problem, the attention mechanism is only used in $K$-Shot problem to obtain the weights of each sample.
+​	The whole network above (reproduced from[^4]) can handle both the $K$-Shot problem and the $1$-Shot problem, the attention mechanism is only used in $K$-Shot problem to obtain the weights of each sample.

 ​	The iterative optimization module is designed to handle the problem of segment accuracy when there exist variances in appearance within the same category.
 The ensemble process is in a residual form, as following shows, which takes the feature map $F(x,y_{t-1})$ (concatenation of feature $x$ and the prediction mask $y_{t-1}$) as input, and the output $M_t$ is used to capture the multi-scale information by ASPP ($4$ parallel branches that include three $3\times3$ convolutions with dilation rates of $6$, $12$, and $18$ respectively and a $1\times1$ convolution, see [**Addendum 2nd**](# jump02)).
 Finally , a $1\times1$ convolution is used to generate the final foreground and background masks.